 Conventional wisdom says Nordegren will file in California, where the couple has a home, and where even-steven community property is the way.
 But Finkel reminds that the couple's prenup might have already established that no matter where the divorce is filed, the laws of Florida (or whatever other state was agreed to) are applied.

 Another item a prenup would have locked in, of course, is what it'll cost to get out.
 One report, the lowball version, says Nordegren was guaranteed $20 million if the marriage lasted 10 years.
 Another report, the ka-ching! version, put the prenup's worth to Nordegren at $300 million, or half of Woods' reported $600 million fortune.

 While it seems like prenups are challenged every day, they are, as a rule, upheld every day, too.
-According to Finkel, the only instances that'll get a prenup tossed are if (a) the agreement is proved to have been made under duress, or (b) one party is found to have misrepresented what his superstar self was worth.
-As you'll notice there is no option for (c) one party overly enjoyed the company of cocktail waitresses.
+According to Finkel, the only instances that'll get a prenup tossed is if: (a) the agreement is proved to have been made under duress; or, (b) one party is found to have misrepresented what his superstar self was worth.
+As you'll notice there is no option for: (c) one party overly enjoyed the company of cocktail waitresses.

 And that goes double (quadruple? quintuple?) where the couple's two children are concerned.
 Finkel wouldn't guestimate how much child support Woods might end up owing, except for saying the two words no litigant wants to hear: "a lot."

 The children, frankly, give Nordegren all sorts of leverage, and not even in an evil, you'll-never-see-them-again way.
 If Nordegren pursues a custody case, then everything that couldn't come out in a divorce trial in a no-fault state like Florida (or California)—the cheating, the cocktail waitress, etc.—could come out in a courtroom.